bendrick92/bpwalters/src/pages/blog/2016-03-03-connecting-an-external-hdd-to-your-raspberry-pi-web-server.md

 `sudo apt-get install filezilla`

 And that's it!
 Congratulations!
 You're all set to serve content from your USB hard drive on your Raspberry Pi web server.

-If you have any questions, comments, or suggestions, please feel free to leave a comment below!